DataIntellectTech/kafkaq/README.md

 - Download/clone this repo and navigate to the kafkaq directory
 - On Linux, compile with the following:
 ```
-gcc -O2 -fPIC -shared -Wall kafkaq.c -o kafkaq.so -lrdkafka -lpthread
+gcc -O2 -fPIC -shared kafkaq.c -o kafkaq.so -lrdkafka -lpthread
 ```

 ### Kakfa Installation

-To test with a local instance of kafka (more details [here](https://kafka.apache.org/quickstart)):
+To test with a local instance of kafka (more details [here](https://kafka.apache.org/quickstart) - the box should have an up to date version of java installed)

 ```
 > # Download kafka package